 Wondering where to live in Los Angeles?
 Los Feliz is a great option

-Although technically in Hollywood, Los Feliz stands out as unique.
+Although technically in Hollywood, Los Feliz stands out as a unique Central LA neighborhood.
 You can find Old Hollywood charm and hipster delights that have helped this neighborhood make a name that’s all its own.
-People describe this neighborhood as “relaxed” and “walkable.”
+People describe this Los Angeles neighborhood as “relaxed” and “walkable.”